nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Type: `Object`
 - Default: `{}`
 - Specified keys will override common Sentry options for client sentry plugin

-### webpackConfig

-- Deprecated - use `publishRelease` instead.
-- Type: `Object`
-- Default: Refer to `module.js` since defaults include various options that also change dynamically based on other options.
-- Only has effect when `publishRelease = true`
-- Options passed to `@sentry/webpack-plugin`.
-See documentation at https://github.com/getsentry/sentry-webpack-plugin/blob/master/README.md

 ### requestHandlerConfig